aune-io/magento2-autoinvoice/README.md

 1. Login to the admin
 2. Go to Stores > Configuration > Sales > Auto Invoice
-3. Set _Automatically invoice completed orders_ to yes
+3. Set _Schedule procedure_ to yes
 4. Clean the cache

 ## Authors, contributors and maintainers